-We look forward to hosting you in a course soon, using the below measures.
-These measures ensure that even if one student is COVID-positive, no one else in the course (except that person’s patient-partner) would be considered a close contact in need of quarantining.
+We look forward to hosting you in a course soon, in as safe a manner as possible, using the below measures.
+We’ll assume any one of us might be an asymptomatic carrier.
+These measures are to ensure that even if one student is COVID-positive, no one else in the course except that person’s “patient” partner would be considered a close contact in need of quarantining.

 - Courses are held in covered outdoor spaces or large, airy, well-ventilated indoor spaces as weather dictates, with access to clean and sanitized restrooms and/or portalets, hands-free hand wash stations with soap and running water, and strict disinfecting measures.

-- Each student pair will work in their own dedicated, physically distanced 10′ x 10′ “station”.
-Pairs will maintain at least six-foot distancing from others even when class is not in session.
+- Each student pair will work in their own dedicated, physically distanced 10′ x 10′ station.
+Pairs will maintain at least six-foot distancing from others.

 - Each person present will wear a face mask as a default for the duration of the course – and specifically when practicing patient care and using shared restroom facilities.
-We will be able to spread even further apart and remove masks for breaks; there is ample room for students to do this during lectures as they like.
+We can move further apart and remove masks for breaks, and there is ample room to do this during lectures as well.

 - Participant numbers are limited as needed to comply with state law at the time of the course.

 - All students must bring their own food, water and gear.
 Here is a complete course packing list.